rachddou/acutance_loss/README.md

 ## Prerequisities

 ### Requirements
-To run this code, the following librearies are required:
+To run this code, the following libraries are required:
 - tensorboardx ==2.2
 - torchvision==0.13.1
 - pytorch==1.13.1